nakpinar/nakpinar.github.io/teaching.md

 <h1>Teaching Assistant</h1>

-I have assisted teaching and tutored Bachelor and Master students for most of my academic life so far.
-Dependent on the course, this includes grading of homeworks and exams, teaching of practice sessions, office hours, designing homework problems, preparing lecture materials, and general course remodeling.
+I have assisted teaching and tutored Bachelor and Master students for most of my academic life.
+Dependent on the course, this included grading of homeworks and exams, teaching of practice sessions, office hours, designing homework problems, preparing lecture materials, and general course remodeling.
+Here is a list of courses I assisted in.

-<b>@Carnegie Mellon University</b>
+<h3>@Carnegie Mellon University</h3>

 <ul>
   <li><b>Fall 2019:</b> 36-468/668, Text Analysis,  <a href = "https://www.cmu.edu/dietrich/english/people/faculty/bios/david-brown.html">David Brown</a>, <a href = "syll_468.pdf">Syllabus</a></li>